 This becomes especially noteworthy as the total debt in America from student loans has grown to $1.2 trillion.
 It is now the “second-largest form of consumer debt behind housing”, according to the Federal Reserve Bank of New York.

 This has caused record-setting numbers of college students to delay personal and economic decisions, from getting married to buying homes, and has even led to many people totally reconsidering their career plans.

 Skill gap widening

 This is why manufacturers are warning of a massive gap between the kinds of jobs that are available, and the number of qualified individuals with the skills to fill those jobs.
-Some are saying that because of this, “we will see a resurgence of apprentice programs and job-specific training offered to employees,” like what we’re seeing in the US Department of Labor’s list mentioned above.
+Some are saying that because of this, “we will see a resurgence of apprentice programs and job-specific training offered to employees,”.
+Just like what we’re seeing in the US Department of Labor’s list mentioned above.